Kentoseth/slack-birthday-bot/README.md

 ##Using the program itself

-In order to make this program work, you need to make 1 file-edit and do a couple of crude things (with some tasks able to be automated)
+In order to make this program work, you need to make 1 file-edit and do a couple of other manual things (with some these tasks capable of being automated).

 ###Adding your Slack token